 Or alternatively...

 - Equifax's Credit Report and Score – free 30-day trial.
-Equifax offers a 30-day free trial, then £10.95 a month.
+Equifax offers a 30-day free trial, then £14.95 a month.
 The paid-for service gives you access to your real-time credit report as well as daily email alerts whenever there are changes to your account, like a new search.
 To avoid being charged, you'll need to cancel your subscription at least 24 hours before the free trial is up.
 You can do this by going through 'My Account' and then 'Product Management' – alternatively you can cancel by calling 0800 014 2955.

 How to check all three in one go

 CheckMyFile gives you a 30-day trial to see your Experian, TransUnion and Equifax reports in one place.
 After that, it's £14.99 a month.
-It's really only for those who want the monitoring, as a combination of Clearscore, Credit Karma and Experian will provide monthly snapshots of these three agencies for free.

 To cancel, either call 0800 086 9360 or log into your account, then click through 'Expert Help', 'I need help with my account' and then 'I'd like to stop my subscription'.